SummerSlam (2008): Main event matches

 The fourth match on the card was the featured preliminary match from the Raw brand which saw CM Punk defend the World Heavyweight Championship against John "Bradshaw" Layfield (JBL).
 Both men's heads collided mid-match, resulting in some bleeding from Punk.
-After dominating the majority of the match, JBL was defeated after a GTS (Go To Sleep) from Punk, resulting in the champion retaining the title.
+After dominating the majority of the match, JBL was defeated after a GTS (Go To Sleep) from Punk, resulting in Punk retaining the title.

 The next match was the featured preliminary match from SmackDown, featuring Triple H defending the WWE Championship against The Great Khali.
-The champion was attacked early in the match by a double-handed chokeslam from Great Khali – a move normally used as a finisher.
+Triple H was attacked early in the match by a double-handed chokeslam from Khali – a move normally used as a finisher.
 Khali controlled the match with his strength, until Triple H attacked his legs.
 The end came when Khali blocked two Pedigree attempts, only to fall to a third attempt to allow Triple H to retain the title.

 The penultimate match was the Raw brand's main event between John Cena and Batista.
 The fans were split on the two fan favorites, and each man performed numerous signature moves on the other to try to score the pinfall.
 After paying tribute to his former mentor, Ric Flair, by using his chop block and figure four leglock submission hold, Batista attempted to end the match but was trapped in the STFU.
 Towards the end of the match, Cena successfully countered a powerslam attempt into a fireman's carry, and executed the FU to Batista for a near-fall.
 In turn, Batista countered a diving leg drop into the Batista Bomb for a near-fall.
 Batista pinned Cena following a second Batista Bomb for the victory.